-The term 'Loss to Lease' is included in the Real Estate edition of the Financial Dictionary.
-Get your copy on Amazon in Kindle, Paperback or Audio edition.
-Choose your edition here...
+The term 'Loss to Lease' is included in the Real Estate edition of the Herold Financial Dictionary.
+Get yourself a copy now on Amazon - available as Kindle or Paperback.

 Loss to lease is a phrase that is used in real estate property leasing, particularly pertaining to apartment complexes or senior assisted living facilities.
 Loss to lease is also an accounting line in the books of rental properties and apartment complexes.
 In both cases, it refers to income on leases that is potentially lost through making incentive offers to prospective tenants whom you hope to lease a unit in a property.

 Examples of loss to lease are helpful to understand the concept.
 Some apartments will offer one free month’s rent with a six or twelve month lease contract.
 The amount of this lost month’s rent would be the loss to lease figure for the leasing property and the leasing property’s books.
 Other examples involve loss to lease figured up on a monthly basis.
 Should the potential revenue from rent amount to only $500 when the market rate for rental is $550, then the loss to lease comes out to be $50 per month.